jeppesens/dexcom-to-calendar/README.md

 CALDAV_USER
 CALDAV_PASSWORD
 ```
+7. Add the env `CALDAV_HOST` and set it to the apps host e.g `dexcom-calendar.herokuapp.com`
-7. Login to the caldav account on your device
+8. Login to the caldav account on your device

 ---